Small, Minority and Women-Owned Business

 Management of SGI's Purchasing Program

-SGI purchasing operates at three locations: Fremont, California, Chippewa Falls, Wisconsin, and Eagan, Minnesota.
+SGI purchasing operates at three locations: Milpitas, California, Chippewa Falls, Wisconsin, and Eagan, Minnesota.
 Although the purchasing organization is decentralized, the purchasing process is typically the same.
 The dollar amount of the particular purchase for products or services determines the method of purchasing.
 Those purchase requirements that include a significant dollar value require that a request for proposal (RFP)/request for quotation (RFQ) be issued.
 In those instances where the administrative cost for issuing an RFP/RFQ is not justified, verbal bids are solicited.

 SGI Purchasing makes every effort to ensure that the procurement process is as quick and effective as possible.
 As a result, we have developed a technology infrastructure that allows our end users to communicate their requirements to us via our intranet.